-- (b) The portion of his earnings which the debtor proves is essential for the support of the debtor and his family is exempt from execution unless the debt is incurred for personal services rendered by any employee or former employee of the debtor.
-The standard provided by this subdivision recognizes that the exemption provided by subdivision (a) should be adequate, except in rare and unusual cases, to provide the amount essential for the support of the debtor and his family.
-This standard also recognizes that the exemption provided by subdivision (a) may not be adequate, for example, in cases where there are a large number of members of the debtor's family who are dependent upon his earnings for their support.
-Neither the debtor's accustomed standard of living nor a standard of living appropriate to his station in life is a criterion for measuring the debtor's claim for exemption under this subdivision. - (c) The court shall determine the priority and division of payment among all of the creditors of a debtor who have levied an execution upon nonexempt earnings upon such basis as is just and equitable. - (d) Any creditor, upon motion, shall be entitled to a hearing in the court in which the action is pending or from which the writ issued for the purpose of determining the priority and division of payment among all the creditors of the debtor who have levied an execution upon nemember earnings pursuant to this section.
+- (b) The portion of his earnings which the debtor proves is necessary for the support of the debtor or the debtor's family is exempt from execution unless the debt is incurred for personal services rendered by any employee or former employee of the debtor.
+Neither the debtor's accustomed standard of living nor a standard of living appropriate to his station in life is a criterion for measuring the debtor's claim for exemption under this subdivision. - (c) The court shall determine the priority and division of payment among all of the creditors of a debtor who have levied an execution upon nonexempt earnings upon such basis as is just and equitable. - (d) Any creditor, upon motion, shall be entitled to a hearing in the court in which the action is pending or from which the writ issued for the purpose of determining the priority and division of payment among all the creditors of the debtor who have levied an execution upon nonexempt earnings pursuant to this section.

 Comment.
 Subdivision (a) of Section 690.6 provides the basic exemption of earnings from garnishment in the amounts provided by Section 690.6a.
-Formerly, subdivision (a) made exempt "one-half or such greater portion as is allowed by statute of the United States, of the earnings of the debtor received for his personal services rendered at any time within 30 days next preceding the date of a withholding by the employer under Section 682.3.
-The exemption of one-half of the debtor's earnings in all cases was superseded by the greater exemption provided by Section 303 of the federal Consumer Credit Protection Act, 15 U.S.C. § 1673 (1970).
+Formerly, subdivision (a) made exempt "one-half or such greater portion as is allowed by statute of the United States, of the earnings of the debtor received for his personal services rendered at any time within 30 days next preceding the date of a withholding by the employer under Section 682.3."
+The exemption of one-half of the debtor's earnings was superseded by the greater exemption provided by Section 303 of the federal Consumer Credit Protection Act, 15 U.S.C. § 1673 (1970).
 The reference to the federal statute has been discontinued because the exemptions provided by Sections 690.6 and 690.6a are greater than those provided by the federal statute.
 The 30-day limitation, which was superseded by the federal statute, has also been eliminated.
 Like the former version, the amended section protects both paid and unpaid wages where there has been a wage garnishment under Section 682.3.
-See Recommendation Relating to Wage Garnishment Exemptions, 12 Cal.
-L. Revision Comm'n Reports n.4 (1974).
+See Recommendation Relating to Wage Garnishment Exemptions, 12 CAL.
+L. REVISION COMM'N REPORTS 901, 910 n.4 (1974).

 Subdivision (b) of Section 690.6 is based on the exemption provided by former subdivision (b).
-However, the standard for the exemption is more restrictive than former law--"essential for support" rather than "necessary for the use."
-This strict standard recognizes that the liberal exemption provided by subdivision (a) and Section 690.6a should be adequate except in a small percentage of cases such as, for example, where the debtor has five or six children who are dependent on his earnings for their support or has large medical expenses.
-Subdivision (b) is not intended to be used for the maintenance of a life style appropriate to the debtor's station in life or for an accustomed standard of living while the debtor owes money on unsatisfied judgments against him.
+However, subdivision (b) makes clear that this exemption is not intended to be used for the maintenance of a life style appropriate to the debtor's station in life or for an accustomed standard of living while the debtor owes money on unsatisfied judgments against him.
+Both a debtor with a family and one without a family can claim the exemption under subdivision (b).

 Formerly, subdivision (b) of Section 690.6 prevented the debtor from claiming the support exemption if the debt sought to be collected was incurred "by the debtor, his wife, or his family for the common necessaries of life."
 This exception has been eliminated.
 Subdivision (b) was formerly limited to earnings received "within 30 days next preceding the date of a withholding by the employer under Section 682.3."
 The 30-day limitation has been discontinued.
 Subdivision (b) is no longer tied to the service of a wage garnishment under Section 682.3.
 Hence, the exemption provided by subdivision (b) is available whether or not execution is under Section 682.3.
 This returns the law to its pre-1972 status.
 Cal.
 Stats.
 1972, Ch.
 43, § 1, replaced the words "levy of execution" with "date of a withholding by the employer under Section 682.3."